The Animation Process: A Step-by-Step Guide from Cub Studio

 7. Sign Off & Delivery

-The finished animation is exported to your exact technical specifications - whether that's broadcast broadcast, social media, web or digital out-of-home - and delivered to you ready to go.
+The finished animation is exported to your exact technical specifications - whether that's broadcast, social media, web or digital out-of-home - and delivered to you ready to go.
 We handle all the technical side so you don't have to.
 Then we make a cup of tea, and start thinking about what we're making next.

 Ready to start your animation project?